uzh-network-ninjas/ase-social-network/ms-user/README.md

 - GET `users/{user_id}/following`: used to get a list of users the user is following
 - GET `users/{user_id}/followers`: used to get a list of users who follow the user
 - GET `users/dietary_criteria`: used to get a list of possible preferences and restrictions

+Upon log in the user is able to change their data including username, email, profile picture, preferences and restrictions.
+The password is changed via `ms-authenticate` to separate responsibility.